Jury to deliberate in retrial for Jaycee White

 A man who had his aggravated assault conviction overturned in connection to the death of his friend Brian Cruz in October 2016 now waits for a Superior Court of Guam jury to decide his fate.

-Defendant Jaycee White testified during his retrial held before Judge Dana Gutierrez on Wednesday.
+Defendant Jaycee White testified during his retrial held before Judge Dana Gutierrez on yesterday.
+Jury deliberations are set to begin today.

 White testified about the argument involving Cruz that night.